Skip to main content

 (2) Any act done in violation of the provision of the preceding paragraph is voidable.”

-Any act performed without the consent of the legal representative of the Artist can be revoked.
+Any act performed without the consent of the Artist’s legal representative can be revoked.
 However, the right of revocation cannot be exercised if the minor has deceived the Company by altering the documents.
-In addition, the consent and authorization of the legal representative of the Artist may be revoked before the minor has entered into legal actions.
+In addition, the consent and authorization of the Artist’s legal representative may be revoked before the minor has entered into legal action.

-So if the Artist is a juvenile as a contractor in the SFEC, the SFEC requires the written consent of the legal representative.
-It's certainly an important one of the legal checking points before the contract of SFEC.
+So, if the Artist is a juvenile contractor in the SFEC, the SFEC requires the written consent of the legal representative.
+It’s undoubtedly a crucial legal checkpoint before the SFEC contract.

 * Standard contract analysis continues in the series.